code-warrior/git-workshop/git-workshop.md

 # [fit] Installing Git

-1. **Open a GitHub account** at [https://github.com/](https://github.com/)
-2. **Download the GitHub client** at [https://desktop.github.com/](https://desktop.github.com/)

-Step `2` installs Git at the command line, and also installs a password-less SSH key that is active only when the GitHub client is loaded.
+The official site for Git is [https://git-scm.com/](https://git-scm.com/), where you can download Git for macOS, Windows, and, of course Linux.

+* It’s highly likely that macOS and Linux users have Git installed, already.
-Alternatively for Mac users, you can run the `xcode-select --install` command to install Git and other command line tools without installing the GitHub client.
-Choosing this option will require you to manually set up an SSH key.
-Read [this tutorial](http://www.essential-html.com/generating-an-ssh-key-for-mac-os-x-with-github-or-bitbucket/) on how to do it.
+* macOS users can run the `xcode-select --install` command to install Git and other command line tools.

 ---